 Dr. Vernon C. Grounds

-Dr. Grounds has traveled extensively, preaching in hundreds of churches and lecturing at colleges, universities, and seminaries all across the country as well as Europe and Latin America.
+Dr. Grounds traveled extensively, preaching in hundreds of churches and lecturing at colleges, universities, and seminaries all across the country as well as Europe and

-Author of The Reason for Our Hope, Evangelicalism and Social Responsibility, Revolution and the Christian Faith, Emotional Problems and the Gospel, and Radical Commitment (republished under the title YBH—Yes, But How?), Dr. Grounds coauthored Is God Dead? and has contributed to a number of symposia and encyclopedias.
-His articles appear frequently in Christian periodicals and he regularly contributes devotionals to Our Daily Bread.
+Dr. Grounds also contributed to a number of symposia and encyclopedias.
+His articles appeared frequently in Christian periodicals and he regularly wrote devotionals in Our Daily Bread.

 Dr. Grounds passed away on October 10, 2010.

 A reflection on his passing is available below.

 On Sunday, October 11, 2010, Dr. Vernon Grounds whose name the Grounds Institute gratefully and proudly bears departed this life and transitioned into the presence of his loving Lord.
 Having been blessed with long life which he faithfully devoted to the service of Christ, Dr. Grounds impacted countless lives both in this country and across the world.